rbtylee/tutorial-jsonc/tutorial/list.md

 ## Arrays as JSON Objects

 In JSON, array values must be a valid JSON type, that is, of type string, number, object, array, boolean or null.
 Unlike arrays in C, JSON array values within an array do not all have to be the same type.
+However, in json-c JSON array values are all the same type, they are all _*json_objects*_.
+But the _*json_objects*_ an array contains in json-c have different _*json_types*_ corresonding to the C version of the types string, number, object, array, boolean or null.

 Recall our discussion in [JSON_types](https://github.com/rbtylee/tutorial-jsonc/blob/master/tutorial/types.md):

-The json-c library has an enumerated type [_*json\_type*_](https://json-c.github.io/json-c/json-c-0.14/doc/html/json__types_8h.html) which can be used with the appropriate function to test a _*json_object*_ in order to determine its type in advance.
+The json-c library has an enumerated type [_*json_type*_](https://json-c.github.io/json-c/json-c-0.14/doc/html/json__types_8h.html) which can be used with the appropriate function to test a _*json_object*_ in order to determine its type in advance.
 We have the following '_types_' defined:

 - json_type_null
 - json_type_boolean